 causes, and treatments of Boil is available below.

 The first step in treating boils is preventing their occurrence.
 Prevention includes maintaining good personal hygiene with frequent hand washing and washing the body with soap and water.
 Although boils can rupture and go away on their own in generally healthy people, it is a good idea to report any symptoms of a boil to your licensed health care provider.
-Large, multiple or ...more treatments »
+Large, multiple or recurring ...more treatments »

 A diagnosis of a boil may be delayed or missed because some symptoms, such as a skin lump, mimic symptoms of other diseases and conditions.
 These include acne, rosacea, folliculitis, impetigo, and sebaceous cyst. ...more misdiagnosis »